Pash Valley - Achaea Online Help

 12.7.2 Pash Valley

-The Pash Valley, created by the Shamtota Hills to the west and the Putoran Hills to the east, is the breadbasket of Shallam, Jaru, and Nimick.
+The Pash Valley, created by the Shamtota Hills to the west and the Putoran Hills to the east, is the breadbasket of Jaru, Nimick, and formerly Shallam.
 A warm, lush place that is fed by the waters of the Pachacacha river, which runs through it, it is also a favoured grazing spot for antelopes and the cheetah that prey upon them.
-At the south end of the valley lie the shining city of Shallam and its sister village of Jaru.
+At the south end of the valley lies the village of Jaru.